WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 ## [00:47:54] Employee Surveys

-[00:47:54] **Tim:** I would say kudos to Camille for number one, basically talking to their employees about how onboarding is, right?
+[00:47:54] **Tim:** I would say kudos to Kamil for number one, basically talking to their employees about how onboarding is, right?
 I mean,

 [00:48:03] **Carol:** Oh yeah.

 [00:48:04] **Tim:** that takes a level of organizational humility to say.
 Hey, how are we doing on this?
 And then not just asking it and going, cause a lot of times, I mean, we do surveys at work and I've sat through the, where we analyze a survey and there's a whole lot of, well, let me give you the background on this.

 [00:48:19] **Tim:** And, you know, it's like, it's a whole lot of hand waving to say why, what they said really doesn't count and we're awesome.
 And they're just, you know, a cranky person. but then they did one on ones to say, you know, what, what, you know, what do we need to do?
 And apparently it was not ideal.
-So, I mean, kudos to, kudos, I don't know who Camille is or where they work or what company they're with, but just doing that in itself, I, I think is a huge, huge step forward in trying to make the experience of being a new employee at a company better.
+So, I mean, kudos to, kudos, I don't know who Kamil is or where they work or what company they're with, but just doing that in itself, I, I think is a huge, huge step forward in trying to make the experience of being a new employee at a company better.

 [00:48:49] **Carol:** Yeah.
 Completely agree.